 Keeping the flock strong by taking sick or slow birds improves the overall health of all the remaining birds by preventing the spread of disease.

-In summer, as soon as the weather starts to warm up in late May, you might be fortunate to have hummingbirds visit to check if you have your feeders up yet.
+In summer, as soon as the weather starts to warm up in early spring, you might be fortunate to have hummingbirds visit to check if you have your feeders up yet.

 They seem to know where people put them, as they'll check on house corners and in front of windows.